RocketD4n/rocket-data-logger/README.md

 ## Features

-1. **Dual Radio Support**
+1. **Multi-Radio Support**
+   - HT-RA62 (SX1262) LoRa Radio: High-performance, long-range radio operating in the 863MHz band (default)
+   - SX1278 LoRa Radio: Long-range, high-reliability radio operating in the 433MHz band
-   - CC1101 Radio: Simple, low-power FSK radio
+   - CC1101 Radio: Simple, low-power FSK radio operating in the 433MHz band
-   - SX1278 (LoRa) Radio: Long-range, high-reliability radio
-   - Automatic detection and configuration of whichever radio is connected
+   - Automatic detection and fallback if the preferred radio is not connected

 2. **Multi-Transmitter Support**
    - Each transmitter has a unique ID based on the ESP8266 chip ID